How to read and decipher an SOW

-Let's face it, we all live and die by the statement of Work (SOW).
+Let's face it, we all live and die by the Statement of Work (SOW).
 Estimates are the lifeblood of how any firm operates.
-How you decipher them puts you in the driver's seat, so long as you know what to look for and how to make sure you get what you need.
-In order to work with external providers, understanding the SOW means having clarity on deliverables.
+How you decipher them puts you in the driver's seat, so long as you know what to look for and how to make sure you're getting what you need.
+In order to work with external providers, understanding the SOW and having clarity on deliverables is key.
 As with any legally binding document, a contractor should carefully review each SOW before signing.

-However proper scrutiny is oftentimes not implemented - for a variety of reasons - and expectations may be missed or fall through the cracks into the land of "Never Delivered".
-Modern executives live busy lives and may feel stressed to move projects forward but don't have the time to go over the details of every document that passes across their desk.
-While Providers may have existing relationships with Contractors, "trust" in what's been submitted is no reason to sign.
-This is especially true, and scary, when considering virtually all SOW's today have significant 'terms and conditions' that can affect delivery.
-When it comes to partnering with or hiring an outside Provider, time to review the SOW submitted is more important than a lot of other things.
+When it comes to partnering with or hiring an outside Provider, allotting the time to review the SOW is essential.
+Modern executives lead busy lives and don't have the time to go over the details of every document that passes across their desk.
+While they may have existing relationships with Contractors, blind "trust" in what's been submitted is no reason to sign a SOW.
+This is especially true when considering virtually all SOW's today have significant 'terms and conditions' that can affect delivery.

 Are there any hidden fees?

-At Venuiti, we've learned to watch out for these little gems.
+At Venuiti, we've learned to watch out for these surprises.
 But, more importantly, we believe in straightforward detail that clearly identifies what our Contractors/Partners will be getting.
 That's why when we develop SOW's we keep our checklist open in front of the writers.
-We hate abuse so we deliver clarity.
-No back and forth required.
+We hate abuse so we ensure we deliver clarity every time.

 Back to Blogs